 Spotlight: use-package, a declarative configuration tool

 Have you ever heard of use-package?
 It’s a declarative way of expressing package configuration in Emacs but without the tears.
-It’s written by the inimitable John Wiegley, the new GNU Emacs lead maintainer and author of many, many cool tools like a commandline ledger, Emacs’s Eshell, and much more.
+It’s written by the inimitable John Wiegley, a former GNU Emacs lead maintainer and author of many cool tools like a command line ledger, Emacs’s Eshell, and much more.

 It’s fair to say most of us have declared .emacs bankruptcy at least once.
-It comes about when the passage of time and your ossified hacks-upon-hacks conspire against you, and a fresh Emacs instance fails to start cleanly.
+It comes about when the passage of time and your ossified hacks-upon-hacks conspire against you, and you’re wondering why you have thousands of lines dedicated to something you haven’t touched in a decade.

 Even in a post-hack world of package managers, starter kits, and sane defaults, it still sneaks up on you as you pile on more and more packages and customizations.